D-Futagi/spike-sorting/README.md

-# Spike-sorting with spike waveform reconstruction and misalignment adjustment
+# Spike sorting and spike tempalte reconstruction with misalignment adjustment